SalishSeaCast/FVCOM-Cmd/docs/run_description_file.rst

 The :kbd:`paths` section of the run description file is a collection of directory paths that :program:`salishsea` uses to find files in other repos that it needs.
 The paths may be either absolute or relative.

-:kbd:`NEMO-code`
+:kbd:`NEMO-code-config`
-  The path to the :ref:`NEMO-3.6-code-repo` clone where the NEMO executable for the run is to be found.
+  The path to the :file:`CONFIG/` directory in the :kbd:`NEMO-3.6` code tree (typically a version control system clone/checkout) where the NEMO where the configuration files for the run are to be found;
+  e.g. :file:`NEMO-3.6/CONFIG/`.

 :kbd:`XIOS`
   The path to the :ref:`XIOS-repo` clone where the XIOS executable for the run is to be found.